Data Protected - Sweden

 The Marketing Act (Sw. marknadsföringslagen (2008:486)) which entered into force on 1 July 2009.

-The Electronic Communications Act (Sw. lagen (2022:482) om elektronisk kommunikation) which entered into force on 3 June 2022 and replaces the previous Electronic Communications Act (Sw. lagen (2003:389) om elektronisk kommunikation).
+The Electronic Communications Act (Sw. lagen (2022:482) om elektronisk kommunikation) which entered into force on 3 June 2022 and replaces the previous Electronic Communications Act (Sw. lagen (2003:389) om elektronisk kommunikation) and implements the amendments to the Privacy and Electronic Communications Directive.

 Conditions for direct marketing by e-mail to individual subscribers